 And on this path to creative enlightenment we might discover more about how to do innovation by examining how the art world goes about its business, than digging ever deeper into process and engineering.

-Subscribe to Surviving to join the conversation via comments, Q&A sessions and more.
+Subscribe to Surviving to join the conversation via comments, Q&A sessions and more - its free!
 And follow us on twitter @LettsGroup.